 If you’re currently using a bleed weapon, buy some Carthus Rouge — it applies bleed to your right hand weapon.
 Yes, apply bleed to a bleed weapon.
 This will rip through your opponents in a flash, resulting in fewer hits required per kill.

 The Shrine Handmaid in Firelink Shrine sells Carthus Rouge for 1,000 Souls after you give her the Grave Warden’s Ashes.
-They’re also dropped by Skeletons and Skeleton Swordsmen in the Catacombs of Carthus.
+Skeletons and Skeleton Swordsmen also drop them in the Catacombs of Carthus.